NicklasXYZ/gleam_openfaas/OpenFaaS.md

 ```

 This "nodeinfo" function can be reached on the internal address: http://gateway.openfaas:8080 (`https://<service name>.<namespace>:<default port>`) or
-through the publich interface at `http://localhost:31112/ui` using username `admin` and the previously defined password contained in environment variable `$PASSWORD`.
+through the public interface at `http://localhost:31112/ui` using username `admin` and the previously defined password contained in environment variable `$PASSWORD`.